The Odd Couple (1970 TV series)

 The Odd Couple (Note: Titled onscreen Neil Simon's The Odd Couple) is an American sitcom television series broadcast from September 24, 1970, to March 7, 1975, on ABC.
-It ran for five seasons and has become one of the most known sitcom of its era.
-The show, which stars Tony Randall as Felix Unger and Jack Klugman as Oscar Madison, was the first of several sitcoms developed by Garry Marshall for Paramount Television.
-The series is based on the 1965 play, The Odd Couple, written by Neil Simon, which was also adapted into the 1968 film, The Odd Couple.
-The story examines two divorced men, Oscar and Felix, who share Oscar's Manhattan apartment, and whose contrasting personalities inevitably lead to conflict and laughter.
+It ran for five seasons and has become a notable sitcom of its era.
+The show, which stars Tony Randall as Felix Alex Unger and Jack Klugman as Oscar Trevor Madison, was the first of several sitcoms developed by Garry Marshall for Paramount Television.
+The series is based on the 1965 play The Odd Couple, written by Neil Simon, which was also adapted into a 1968 film.
+The story examines two divorced men, Oscar and Felix, who share Oscar's Manhattan apartment, and whose contrasting personalities lead to conflict and comedy.

-In 1997, the episodes, "Password" and "The Fat Farm", were ranked numbers 5 and 58, respectively, on TV Guide's 100 Greatest Episodes of All Time.
+In 1997, the episodes "Password" and "The Fat Farm" were ranked numbers 5 and 58, respectively, on TV Guide's 100 Greatest Episodes of All Time.
 The show received three nominations for the Primetime Emmy Award for Outstanding Comedy Series.